SALA-AI-LATAM/hugoblox_website/content/venue-travel.md

 ### Water

-⚠️ **Important:** Tap water in Quito is **NOT safe for drinking** due to potential contamination.

-**Recommendations:**
-- Drink only bottled water (widely available, $0.50-1 per liter)
-- Use bottled water for brushing teeth
-- Avoid ice in street food drinks
-- Bottled water is available at all hotels, restaurants, and convenience stores
+**Note:** Tap water in Quito is treated and drinkable.
+However, if you have a sensitive stomach or are not accustomed to the local water, bottled water is recommended as a precaution.

 ---